ramiropolla/ascii-jpeg/README.md

 - The `JPEG` End of Image marker (`0xffd9`)

 But you can't just stuff `ASCII` data into any `JPEG` file.
-You need some carefully-crafted `Huffman` tables in the headers of the `JPEG` file for that.
+You need some carefully-crafted `Huffman` tables in the headers of the `JPEG` file for that, which I'll get into more details in a while.

 ## JPEG